i New mining code

-The mining exploitation title confers on its holder:
+A mining exploitation title confers on its holder:

-- a the exclusive right of exploitation and the free disposal of mineral substances for which the mining exploitation title has been issued, within the limits of the perimeter attributed and indefinitely in depth;
+- the exclusive right of exploitation and the free disposal of mineral substances for which the mining exploitation title has been issued, within the limits of the perimeter attributed and indefinitely in depth;

-- b the right of renewal of the title;
+- the right to renew the title;

 iii Additional permits and licences